arolling/pizzashop/README.md

 ## Description

 This pizza ordering website allows the user to pick from a list of types of pizza then add toppings to their choice.
+The user can also add additional pizzas consecutively.
 It displays a running total and a total with tax then confirms the order with the user on completion.

 ## Known Bugs